barcek/aliesce/README.md

 - `--list` / `-l`, to print for each script in the source file its number and tag line label and data, skipping the save and run stages
 - `--only` / `-o  NUMBER`, to include only script no. NUMBER
+- `--push` / `-p  LINE FILE`, to append to the source file LINE, auto-prefixed with a tag, followed by the content of FILE
 - `--help` / `-h`, to show usage and a list of available flags then exit

 ## Getting started